Soliton decomposition of the Box-Ball System: Preliminaries and results

-Recall that configurations $\eta\in\cX$ are decomposed into solitons and records, and that a $k$-soliton has a head and a tail, each one consisting of $k$ (possibly non-consecutive) sites.
-We say that the $j$-th site of the head or tail of an $m$-soliton has a $k$-slot for all $k<j$.
-Roughly speaking, $k$-slots are the places where $k$-solitons can be inserted without interfering with the rest of the configuration in terms of the Takahashi-Satsuma algorithm.
-We also say that a record has $k$-slots for every $k$.
-Indeed, a soliton of any given size can be inserted between two records.
+Recall that a $k$-soliton has a head and a tail, each one consisting of $k$ (possibly non-consecutive) sites.
+We say the $j$-th box of the head or tail of an $m$-soliton is a \emph{$k$-slot} for all $k<j$ and that a record is a $k$-slot for every $k$.
+Roughly speaking, the $k$-slots are the places where $k$-solitons can be appended, see \S\ref{sub:slot} for precise definitions and examples.